-2022 Detected Contaminants - Monroe Water Works GA2970001 GLOSSARY Turbidity Substance Units MCL MCLG Level Found Range Violation (Yes/No) Source of Contaminant MG: Million Gallons MGD: Million Gallons per Day MCL: Maximum Contaminant Level.
-The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCGSs as feasible using the best available treatment technique.
-Turbidity NTU TT = 1 NTU TT < 95% of N/A N/A 0.09 NTU 100% N/A N/A No - Soil Runoff samples ≤0.3 Microbiological MCLG: Maximum Contaminant Level Goal.
-The highest level of a contaminant that is allowed Substance MCL MCLG Number of Positive Violation (Yes/No) Source of Contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a Total Coliform Bacteria More than 1 per month 0 1 in August 2022 No Naturally Occuring margin of safety.
-MRDL: Maximum Residual Disinfection Level.
-The highest level of a disinfectant allowed in dringing water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-E. coli Bacteria 0 0 0 No Human and animal fecal waste Ľ Disinfection & Disinfection By-Pro ducts MDRLG: Maximum Residual Disinfection Level Goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-TT: Treatment Technique.
-A required process intended to reduce the level of contaminants in drinking water.
-AL: Action Level.
-The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a system must follow.
-Turbidity: A measure of the cloudiness of water.
-Measured as NTU (Nephelometric Turbidity Unit).
-Turbidity is monitored because it is a good indicator of effectiveness of our filtration system. ppm or mg/l: Parts per million or milligrams per liter.
-One part per million is the equivalent of 1 dollar in one million dollars. ppb or μg/l: Parts per billon or micrograms per liter.
-One part per billion is the equivalent of Substance Units MCL or MRDL MCLG or MRDLG Average Detected Range Violation (Yes/No) Source of Contaminant Total Trihalomethanes ppb 80 0 48 17.9 - 67.8 No Treatment process by-product Total Halocetic Acids ppb 60 0 38.9 17.7 - 50.9 No Treatment process by-product Chlorine ppm 4 4 2.05 0.93 - 2.55 No Water additive used to control microbes Chlorine Dioxide ppb 800 800 150 10 - 600 No Water additive used to control microbes Chlorite ppm 1 1 0.34 0 - 0.74 No Treatment process by-product Total Organic Carbon ppm TT N/A 1.55 0.95 - 2.00 No Naturally Occuring † Total Halocetic Acids ppb N/A N/A 29 16-40 No Treatment process by-product one minute in 2000 years or one penny in 10 million dollars.
-ND: Not Detected. † Total Halocetic Acids - Br ppb N/A N/A 6.7 4.7-7.6 No Treatment process by-product N/A: Not Applicable.
-TTHM: Total Trihalomethanes.
-A Treatment Process By-Product.
-VOC - Chloroform ppb TTHM - 80 70 1.6 1.6 No Treatment process by-product VOC - Bromodichloromethane ppb TTHM - 80 0 2.2 2.2 No Treatment process by-product VOC - Chlorodibromomethane ppb TTHM - 80 60 1.6 1.6 No Treatment process by-product Membrane Module Replacement Modules Ready for Replacement Inorganic Contaminants Substance Units MCL MCLG Average Detected Range Violation (Yes/No) Sources of Contaminant Fluoride ppm 4 4 0.81 0.59 - 1.04 No Erosion of natural deposits, water additive which promotes strong teeth † Manganese ppb N/A 50 0.87 ND - 2.0 No Naturally Occuring IOC - Zinc 66 ppm N/A 5 0.15 0.15 No Erosion of natural deposits, water additive which inhibits pipe corrosion Substance Units Action Level MCLG 90th Percentile Number of Samples above Action Level Violation (Yes/No) Sources of Contaminant Copper ppm 1.3 1 0.2 0 of 31 No Corrosion of household plumbing system, erosion of natural deposits Lead ppb 15 0 2.7 1 of 31 No Corrosion of household plumbing system, erosion of natural deposits Georgia EPD issued the City of results from UCM cal Wavier for Synt R4 testing w thetic Organ hich was done to do ic Contaminent Ch etermine if regulation of tes
+2023 Detected Contaminants - Monroe Water Works GA2970001 Substance Units MCL MCLG Level Found Range Violation (Yes/No) Source of Contaminant TT = 1 NTU N/A 0.08 NTU N/A No Turbidity NTU TT ≤0.3 NTU <95% of monthly samples N/A 100% N/A No Soil Runoff Microbiological Substance N. 1CL MCLG Number of f Positive Samples Violation (Yes/No) Source of Contaminant Total Coliform Bacteria More than 1 per month 0 0 No Naturally Occuring E. coli Bacteria 0 0 0 No Human and animal fecal waste Disinfection & Disinfection By-Products Substance Units MCL or MRDL MCLG or MRDLG Average Detected Range Violation (Yes/No) Source of Contaminant Total Trihalomethanes ppb 80 0 35.1 17.9 - 67.8 No Treatment process by-product Total Halocetic Acids ppb 60 0 27.4 17.7 - 50.9 No Treatment process by-product Chlorine ppm 4 4 2.00 1.60 - 2.29 No Water additive used to control microbes Chlorine Dioxide ppb 800 800 50 0 - 280 No Water additive used to control microbes Chlorite ppm 1 1 0.25 0.01 - 0.65 No Treatment process by-product Total Organic Carbon ppm TT N/A 1.45 1.00 - 1.70 No Naturally Occuring VOC - Chloroform ppb TTHM - 80 70 5.6 N/A No Treatment process by-product VOC - Bromodichloromethane ppb TTHM - 80 0 2.8 N/A No Treatment process by-product VOC - Chlorodibromomethane ppb TTHM - 80 60 0.7 N/A No Treatment process by-product Inorganic Contaminants Substance Units MCL MCLG Average Detected Range Violation (Yes/No) Sources of Contaminant Fluoride ppm 4 4 0.79 0.44 - 1.02 No Erosion of natural deposits, water additive which promostrong teeth IOC - Zinc 66 ppm N/A 5 0.15 0.15 No Erosion of natural deposits, water additive which inhibits pipe corrosion IOC- Sodium ppb N/A N/A 6000 6000 No Erosion of natural deposits Substance Units Action Level MCLG 90th Percentile Number of Samples above Action Level Violation (Yes/No) Sources of Contaminant Copper ppb 1300 1000 150 0 of 30 No Corrosion of household plumbing system, erosion of natural deposits Lead ppb 15 0 0 0 of 30 No Corrosion of household plumbing systemerosion of natural deposits Synthetic Contaminants Substance Units MCL MCLG Average Detected Range Violation (Yes/No) Sources of Contaminant Perfluorobutanesulfonic acid (PFBS) ppb N/A N/A 0.0035 0.0035 No Carpeting, carpet cleaner, and floor wax Lead & Copper results are from 2023.
+The next round of analysis for the City of Monroe is scheduled for 2026. †Denotes Results from UCMR 5 from 2023.
+Georgia EPD issued the City of Monroe a Chemical Wavier for Synthetic Organic Contaminent Chemicals (SOC).
+The EPD has reduced the monitoring requirements for SOC Chemicals